Mindoro: History

 By the end of the 1700s, Mindoro had 3,165 native families and four Spanish Filipino families.
+In 1818, the number of Spanish-Filipino families greatly increased to 47.

+With Calapan having 8 Spanish-Filipino families, and Naujan having 6 Spanish-Filipino families.
+Marinduque which was also ruled from Mindoro had 1 Spanish-Filipino family in Santa Cruz de Napo, Boac had 31 Spanish-Filipino families, while Gazan only had 1.

 In 1898, Mindoro joined in the Philippine Revolution against Spain due to the influx of rebels settling into the island from Cavite and Bataan.
 Local patriotism died down however during the American occupation of the Philippines and the Japanese era.

 The island was the location of the Battle of Mindoro in World War II.

 Nevertheless, upon Philippine independence from the United States in 1946, the area recovered.
 From 1920 to 1950, the island was a single province with Calapan as the provincial capital.
 In 1950, it was partitioned into its present-day provinces, Occidental Mindoro and Oriental Mindoro, following a referendum.

 Geography

 Mindoro is the seventh (7th) largest island in the Philippines.
 It is divided into the provinces of Occidental Mindoro and Oriental Mindoro.
 The Mindoro Mountain Range is the largest and longest mountain range in the island, with a total length of 200 km north-south and 58 km width east–west.
 Mount Halcon, at 8,484 ft, is the island’s highest point and is located in Oriental Mindoro.

-Mindoro is a center of biodiversity in the Philippines, a megadiverse country, and has a large number of species found nowhere else on the archipelago.
+Mindoro is a center of biodiversity in the Philippines, a megadiverse country, and has a large number of species found nowhere else in the archipelago.
 Mindoro additionally hosts its own ecoregion, the Mindoro rain forests, separate from neighboring Luzon.
 Mindoro's biodiversity and isolation is a result of the island not being connected to the rest of the Philippines during the Pleistocene; during this time, most of the Philippine islands were connected to each other during lower sea levels; however, the deeper channels surrounding Mindoro led to it being isolated from the rest of the Philippines during this time.